jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

 {% highlight typescript %}
 await (AsyncRailway
-    .leaveTrainStation(Result.ok<User, string>(someUser))
+    .leaveTrainStation(Result.ok<User, UserValidationError>(someUser))
     .andThen(convertAsync(validateUsernameNotEmpty))
     .andThen(convertAsync(validateUsernameNotEmpty))
     .andThen(validateUsernameIsUnqique)
     .arriveAtDestination())
     .match({
         Ok: user => printValidUser(user),
-        Err: errMsg => printError(errMsg)
+        Err: error => printError(error)
     });
 {% endhighlight %}

 Awesome that works!
-But what if our functions are transforming the initial input from one type to another?
+However, what if our functions are transforming the initial input from one type to another?
 For example suppose we want to add a function to the chain that saves the user account to our database and returns the inserted user's identifier:

 {% highlight typescript %}
 ...
+enum UserSaveError {
+    DB_SAVE_FAILED = "Failed saving user to the database!"
+}
+type UserError = UserValidationError | UserSaveError;

 class SavedUserAccount {
     constructor(readonly newUserId: string) {}
 }

-async function saveUser(input: User): Promise<Result<SavedUserAccount, string>> {
+async function saveUser(input: User): Promise<Result<SavedUserAccount, UserError>> {
     // Let's pretend we made a call to our user database to save the user and
-    //  this is the new user's user ID return Promise.resolve(new SavedUserAccount('ee2dadae-f70f-4cd4-b0a3-0d03d779118f'));
+    //  this is the new user's user ID return Promise.resolve(new SavedUserAccount(uuid4()));
 }

 ...

 await (AsyncRailway
-    .leaveTrainStation(Result.ok<User, string>(someUser))
+    .leaveTrainStation(Result.ok<User, UserError>(someUser))
     .andThen(convertAsync(validateUsernameNotEmpty))
     .andThen(convertAsync(validateUsernameNotEmpty))
     .andThen(validateUsernameIsUnqique)